Ahmadiyya in Israel: History

-The history of the Ahmadiyya Community in Israel begins with a tour of the Middle East in 1924 made by the second caliph of the Community Mirza Basheer-ud-Din Mahmood Ahmad and a number of missionaries.
-However, the Community was first established in the region in 1928, in what was then the British Mandate of Palestine.
-The first converts to the movement belonged to the Odeh tribe on Carmel Mount (tribe originated from Ni'lin a small village near Jerusalem).
+The history of the Ahmadiyya community in Israel begins with a tour of the Middle East in 1924 made by the second caliph of the movement, Mirza Basheer-ud-Din Mahmood Ahmad, and a number of missionaries.
+However, the community was first established in the region in 1928, in what was then the British Mandate of Palestine.
+The first converts to the movement belonged to the Odeh tribe on Mount Carmel, which originated from Ni'lin, a small village near Jerusalem.
 In the 1950s, they settled in Kababir, formerly a village which was later absorbed by the city of Haifa.
-The neighbourhood's first mosque was built in 1931, and a larger Mahmood Mosque in the 1980s.
+As of 2015, 70% of the Kababir Ahmadis were members of the Oudeh family.
+The neighbourhood's first mosque was built in 1931, and the larger Mahmood Mosque in the 1980s.

-In 1987, the Israeli Ahmadiyya Community translated the Quran into Yiddish, a language among the 100 languages chosen by the then caliph of the Community, Mirza Tahir Ahmad.
+In 1987, the Israeli Ahmadiyya community translated the Quran into Yiddish, a language among the 100 languages chosen by the then-caliph of the worldwide community, Mirza Tahir Ahmad.

-Modern community
+Current community

-The Ahmadiyya Community is present in most districts of Israel, but is generally concentrated in Israel's third largest city, Haifa.
+The Ahmadiyya community is present in most districts of Israel, but is generally concentrated in Israel's third largest city, Haifa.